3rd straight day of record heat possible for Las Vegas

 Hot pavement also can be dangerous to humans and pets, capable of inflicting third-degree burns at the height of the day.

-The Southern Nevada Chapter of the American Red Cross has shared the following reminders:
+The Southern Nevada Chapter of the American Red Cross also has shared the following safety reminders:

 — Never leave children or pets alone in enclosed vehicles.